 Forex is a truly flexible trading vehicle.
 For instance, you only require a small starting capital to start trading the market; forex can be suitable for wallets both big and small.
 At FOREX.com you are required to make a minimum initial deposit of at least $100 of your selected base currency.
 (In practice, we recommend you deposit at least 2,500 to allow you more flexibility and better risk management when trading your account.)

 Leveraged trading increases your opportunity to profit but also increases risk.
-Please note: minimum margin levels are set by the National Futures Association and are intended to facilitate more efficient trading.
+Please note: minimum margin levels are set by the Canada’s national regulator, the IIROC, and are intended to facilitate more efficient trading.
 As such, it is essential that traders maintain the indicated margin requirements for all open positions in order to avoid any unexpected liquidation of trading positions.

 A market that’s open all hours

 One other major benefit of including forex within your financial portfolio is the round-the-clock nature of the markets: they are open almost all the time, from 5pm EST on Sunday (9am Monday in Sydney, Australia) until 5pm EST on Friday (when the market closes in New York).
 This means you can concentrate on your trades at a time that is convenient for you, from the comfort of your home or office.
 You don’t have to stay up late or get up early waiting for an exchange to open for business.
 It also means the markets react to news as soon as it happens around the world so to manage your position it is often wise to set “Take Profit” and “Stop Loss” orders, especially when you are offline.

 One of the most attractive aspects of forex is its high liquidity.
 Indeed, it has grown into the largest and most liquid market in the world.
 Advances in technology have allowed many people across the world to constantly trade multiple positions with ease.